-Modern Literature I: Gender and Identity in Modern Japanese Literature Term in which it is taught: Hilary Term Taught by Dr Linda Flores
+Modern Literature I: Gender and Identity in Modern Japanese Literature

+Term in which it is taught: Hilary Term

+Taught by Dr Linda Flores

 This option is designed to explore issues of gender and identity in modern Japanese literature.
-Topics for discussion may include: the good wife-wise mother, the modern girl, women who challenge normative motherhood, infanticidal mothers, parasite singles, and the shifting meanings associated with being a woman in contemporary Japan.
-We will also read scholarship on gender and feminist theory in English, and this may include works by scholars such as Ueno Chizuko, Julia Kristeva, Toril Moi, Rebecca Copeland, and Ayako Kano.
+Topics for discussion may include: the good wife-wise mother, representations of women who challenge normative motherhood, infanticidal mothers, parasite singles, the shifting meanings associated with being a woman in contemporary Japan, dystopian fiction, and representations of reproductive technologies in fiction.
+We will also read scholarship on gender and literary theory in English.
+For Hilary Term 2021 we will examine the topic of gender and dystopian literature.

-The primary texts for this option will consist of literature relating to writers such as Kawakami Hiromi.
+The primary texts for this option will consist of literature relating to writers such as Murata Sayaka.

-Modern Literature II: Trauma and Narrative in Modern Japanese Literature Term in which it is taught: Trinity Term Taught by Dr Linda Flores
+Modern Literature II: Trauma and Narrative in Modern Japanese Literature

+Term in which it is taught: Trinity Term

+Taught by Dr Linda Flores